trento-project/wanda/guides/specification.md

 Facts are the core data on which the engine evaluates the state of the target infrastructure.
 Examples include (but are not limited to) installed packages, cluster state, and configuration files content.

-The process of determining the value of a declared fact during Check execution is refered to as _Facts Gathering_ and it is the responsability of the [_Gatherers_](./gatherers.md).
+The process of determining the value of a declared fact during Check execution is referred to as _Facts Gathering_ and it is the responsibility of the [_Gatherers_](./gatherers.md).
 Gatherers could be seen as functions that have a name and accept argument(s).

 That said, a fact declaration contains: